 It may have been 1912, but the roads of the Western District were considered some of the best in the state.
-Anyone who has driven the roads of the Western District in recent years will find they are now some of the worst in the state.
-The Western District of today obviously does not have the same influence in State Parliament as it did in the past.
-But I digress.
+Anyone who has driven the roads of the Western District in recent years will probably say that is no longer the case.

 Four Western District touring routes were suggested by The Argus.
-They were similar to that travelled today, only the estimated travel times have changed!
+They were similar to those travelled today, only the estimated travel times have changed.

-What were those able to afford a motor car driving through the Western District?
+What might those able to afford a motor car driving through the Western District?
 Maybe an E.M.F 30hp.